gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ## Arriving in the United States

-There are a two major international airports in the Washington, DC region: the [Washington Dulles International airport (IAD)](https://www.flydulles.com/iad/dulles-international-airport) located xx miles from the meeting venue, and the [Baltimore/Washington International Thurgood Marshall Airport (BWI)](https://www.bwiairport.com/) located xx miles from the meeting venue.
+There are a two major international airports in the Washington, DC region: the [Washington Dulles International airport (IAD)](https://www.flydulles.com/iad/dulles-international-airport) located 30 miles from the meeting venue, and the [Baltimore/Washington International Thurgood Marshall Airport (BWI)](https://www.bwiairport.com/) located 41 miles from the meeting venue.

-How to get out of there (train, taxi, etc.)

 ---